Academic philosophy and the UK Gender Recognition Act.

 This conflict is given a particular sharp illustration in the UK at the moment, where both major political parties currently support changes to the Gender Recognition Act, to make it easier for people to legally ‘self-identify’ as a particular gender, without any prolonged psychological or medicalised intervention.
 It looks likely that this act of self-certification will be all that is required to legally ‘become’ a woman or man; no change in lifestyle, clothes, or physiognomy, or any period of living ‘as a woman’, or the lack of it, will be relevant.

 Because there is such a lot of controversy about terminology in this area, for the purposes of this essay, let’s stipulatively shorten women-who-are-not-transwomen to ‘WNT’ and transwomen to ‘TW’.
 Citing the history of male violence against WNT, some have pointed out what seems perfectly reasonable — that this change in the law will allow some duplicitous or badly motivated males to “change gender” fairly easily — nay, otherwise imperceptibly — in order to do harm to WNT in women-only spaces, and possibly children too, since children are often with their mothers.
 It will also — perhaps even more significantly — allow men to say falsely that they have changed gender, if challenged, whilst undermining WNT confidence in making any such challenge on grounds of appearance.
 It is anticipated that unscrupulous men will use this legislation in order to access women-only spaces — changing rooms, hostel dormitories for the homeless, women’s prisons, women’s swimming pools and gyms, and so on — to commit crimes such as voyeurism, flashing, public masturbation, and sexual assault.
-Indeed, there is evidence that this is already happening elsewhere in the world.
 The fact that those driving for these changes, both in the media, academia, and politics, pay so little attention to this potential for harm, and the worries of WNT about it, is, according to radical feminists, because their suffering counts for relatively little under patriarchy.
 What little attention it gets is precarious and can easily be eclipsed by other concerns, even if those concerns affect only a miniscule proportion of the population in comparison.

 Another set of concerns aren’t about anyone posing as trans, but refer to transpeople more directly.
 There is a particular worry about the extent to which TW are coming to dominate political landscapes in the UK formerly reserved for women, and the ability to which TW can properly represent WNT’s experiences and concerns, given very different social histories, biologies, and physiognomies (e.g. many TW have penises and don’t intend to change this).
 In selecting who may stand on their behalf as a Member of Parliament in a particular constituency, the UK Labour Party — one of the two main UK Parties — now allows TW on all-woman shortlists, a move originally designed to increase the political representation of WNT.
 The Labour party also now has, as one of its women officers, Lily Madigan, a 19 year old TW.